 In contemporary times, icons of pop culture are increasingly meeting this inherent need for examples of human excellence.
 According to how a given culture defines human greatness, the models we choose will vary accordingly.

-At different times throughout history it was great statesmen, scientists, literary figures and musicians; prior to that it was great warriors, leaders and the like.
+At different times throughout history it was great scientists, musicians; prior to that it was great warriors, leaders and the like.

-Role models of any age are those that personify and even transcend the values of their time and represent those values in their most dynamic form.
+Role models of any age are those that personify and even transcend the values of their time; and they represent those values in their most dynamic form.

 For the nearly one and a half billion Muslims in the world, however, Muhammad (peace be upon him), who is believed to be the final member of the fraternity of Divine Messengers preceding him (i.e. Jesus, Moses, Abraham, Noah, Isaac, Jacob, etc.), is still revered as the greatest representation of human excellence of all times and all places.

 In an age that worships all that is cutting-edge and modern, nearly one-fifth of the world still defines greatness by this humble Arab trader of the 7th. century A.D.